-Deriving Functional and Performance Requirements
+Deriving functional and performance requirements

 The functional and performance requirements for a VTS system should be derived from the operational requirements.
-This may be an iterative process, which can be aligned with the phases of IALA Guideline G1150.
+This may be an iterative process, which can be aligned with the phases of Guideline G1150.

 In order to define functional and performance requirements, the operational requirements may be grouped into: